mricon/totp-cgi/INSTALL.rst

     session    required     pam_limits.so

 You can additionally adjust the sshd pam configuration to do the same -- look in the contrib directory for it.
+Keep in mind, that when public key authentication is used, it completely bypasses pam.

 PostgreSQL backend
 ~~~~~~~~~~~~~~~~~~